-Property Committee:
+Property Committee

-Our property committee of Sandra Schoffer, Bob Gannaway and David Hill worked on improving facilities within the branch and importantly generating further revenues through leasing out the top floor of the building to a long term tenant commencing business in the latter half of 2015.
+Our property committee of Sandra Schoffer, Bob Gannaway and David Hill worked on improving facilities within the branch and importantly generating further revenues through leasing out the top floor of the building to a long-term tenant commencing business in the latter half of 2015.

-Business Development Committee:
+Business Development Committee

 The Business Development Committee arose from the strategic review.
 Its charter is to specifically develop and implement activities and events focussed on growing small to medium business customers.
-This committee chaired, by Bruce Argyle has developed a number of initiatives that have already proved fruitful for our business growth.
+This committee, chaired by Bruce Argyle, has developed a number of initiatives that have already proved fruitful for our business growth and there are a number of other initiatives planned, including a Community Movie Night for Shareholders and others.

-Governance & HR Committee:
+Governance & HR Committee

-The Governance & HR Committee continued its good work on, succession planning for the Board.
+The Governance & HR Committee continued its good work on succession planning for the Board.